 Are we leading by example?

-Establish a strong internal value system and communication plan for I&D in the organization.
+Establish a strong internal value system and communication plan for I&D in the organisation.
 Addressing this should be much more than a tick-box exercise.
-Leadership and the organization as a whole need to truly believe in and live their values.
+Leadership and the organisation as a whole need to truly believe in and live their values.